anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 # Contributors

 {{{Sandeep Kumar}}}, {{{Sye loong Keoh}}}, and {{{Oscar Garcia-Morchon}}} are the co-authors of the draft-kumar-dice-dtls-relay-02.
-Their draft has served as a basis for this document.
-Much text from their draft is copied over to this draft.
+Their draft text has served as a basis for this document.

 # Changelog

-## 13 to 12
+-15 to -16

+       * Author added.
+       * Update reference RFC8366 to RFC8366bis.
+       * Editorial updates.

+-13 to -15

+       * Various editorial updates and minor changes.

+-12 to -13

        * jpy message encrypted and no longer standardized

-## 12 to 11
+-11 to -12

-    * many typos fixes and text re-organized
+       * many typos fixed and text re-organized
-    * core of GRASP and CoAP discovery moved to contrained-voucher document, only stateless extensions remain
+       * core of GRASP and CoAP discovery moved to constrained-voucher document, only stateless extensions remain

-## 11 to 10
+-10 to -11

        * Join-Proxy and Registrar discovery merged
        * GRASP discovery updated
        * ARTART review
        * TSVART review

-## 10 to 09
+-09 to -10

        * OPSDIR review
        * IANA review
        * SECDIR review
        * GENART review

-## 09 to 07
+-07 to -09

         * typos

-## 06 to 07
+-06 to -07

         * AD review changes

-## 05 to 06
+-05 to -06

         * RT value change to brski.jp and brski.rjp
         * new registry values for IANA
         * improved handling of jpy header array

-## 04 to 05
+-04 to -05

         * Join Proxy and join-port consistent spelling
         * some nits removed
         * restructured discovery
         * section
         * rephrased parts of security section

-## 03 to 04
+-03 to -04

        * mail address and reference

-## 02 to 03
+-02 to -03

        * Terminology updated
        * Several clarifications on discovery and routability
        * DTLS payload introduced

-## 01 to 02
+-01 to -02

       * Discovery of Join Proxy and Registrar ports

-## 00 to 01
+-00 to -01

        * Registrar used throughout instead of EST server
-   * Emphasized additional Join Proxy port for Join Proxy and Registrar
+       * Emphasized Join Proxy port for Join Proxy and Registrar
        * updated discovery accordingly
        * updated stateless Join Proxy JPY header
        * JPY header described with CDDL
        * Example simplified and corrected

-## 00 to 00
+-00 to -00

        * copied from vanderstok-anima-constrained-join-proxy-05

 --- back